mojaloop/mojaloop/contribute/Tools-technology-and-process-choices.md

 * **SonarQube** – We need an online dashboard of code quality (size, complexity, issues, and coverage) that can aggregate the code from all the repos.
 We looked at several online services (CodeCov, Coveralls, and Code Climate), but most couldn’t do complexity or even number of lines of code.
 Code Climate has limited complexity (through ESLint), but costs 6.67/seat/month.
 SonarQube is free, though it required us to setup and maintain our own server.
 It gave the P1 features we wanted.

-* **Threat Modeling, Resilience Modeling, and Health Modeling** - because this code needs to exchange money in an environment with very flaky infrastructure it must have good security, resilience, and easily report it's health state and automatically attempt to return to it.
+* **Threat Modeling, Resilience Modeling, and Health Modeling** - Since the Mojallop code needs to exchange money in an environment with very flaky infrastructure it must have good security, resilience, and easily report it's health state and automatically attempt to return to it.
 To achieve this we employ basic tried and true [modeling practices](https://github.com/mojaloop/Docs/wiki/Architecture-Documentation-Guidelines#second-round).

 * **USSD** - Smart phones are only 25% of the target market and not currently supported by most money transfer service, so we need a protocol that will work on simple feature phones.
 Like M-Pesa, we are using USSD between the phone and the digital financial service provider (DFSP).